econsta/remote-controller/README.md

 2. Security

 Unfortunately due to the complexity of the **Remote** type, current Typescript cannot accurately define all of its features.
-Hopefully in newer versions of Typescript this will be possible, or some brilliant developer finds a workaround (possilby a LSP extension?).
+Hopefully in newer versions of Typescript this will be possible, or some brilliant developer finds a workaround (possibly a LSP extension?).

 The main limitation in use for this library is that it shouldn't be used from insecure contexts, but I am fairly certain that a secured version of a Remote could exist which would allow this library to replace something like a REST API.
 I would really appreciate any ideas or discussions about how this could be achieved.